-In Second Science, students must choose a group that includes any two of the subjects Chemistry, Geology and one other subject.
+In Second Science, students must choose a group that includes Chemistry, Geology and one other subject.

 This programme is designed as a Topical Degree programme following the completion of Second Science and leading to the award of an honours degree.